tsfong/Portfolio-1/README.md

 - Playable Oracle card game
 - Pull data from an api I'll find
-- Make sure page loads
+- Make sure all aspects of the page loads correctly
 - Make sure interactive content works
 - Ensure links are correctly added